-Australian bushfires are quite common in Australia these days mainly because of the hot climatic conditions.
-Recently, 50 fires were burning in Queensland.
-There are drought conditions in some of the areas of Australia as there had been below-average rainfall.
+Never have fire fighting pumps been more important for rural properties.
+Bushfires are becoming more and more common in Australia these days, mainly to the ever increasing hot climatic conditions.
+Recently, 50 fires were burning in Queensland and many other parts are suffering from drought conditions due to below-average rainfall.
 Could a fire fighting pump help you?

-There is a great impact of such fires in different areas, which is why it is important for property owners to have some knowledge of fire fighting pump.
+There is a great impact of such fires in different areas, which is why it is important for property owners to have some knowledge of fire fighting pumps.

 There are certain products, which can assist in minimizing the impact to some extent such as the bushfire pumps.
-The property owners can take advantage of such products.
-However, not everyone has the chance to personally try such products and reading the relevant comparison of potential uses, specifications, and features can be of some help.
+The property owners can take advantage of such products and make informed decisions on the best fire fighting pump for their given situation.

 Below is a comparison between two bushfire fighting pumps and outcome of their potential uses.

-Bushfire Pump #1: WARTON PRP-45P 8HP 4 Outlet Petrol High-Pressure Water Pump for Irrigation and Fire Fighting
+Bushfire Pump #1: WARTON PRP-45P 8HP 4 Outlet Petrol High-Pressure Fire Pump

 This bushfire pump consists of a recoil starter that would make the startup easy.
 There is a low oil alert system that can guide the user when the oil level would be lower.
 It would require low maintenance as per the product description.
 It consists of four outlets and the class-leading head is 160m.
 The alloy pump housing is anti-corrosive, which is a good feature.
 Seals of this bushfire pump consist of ceramic and carbon.
 The filter is multi-level.
 It requires minimal assembly.
 It is easy to get the user manual since it is available online.

 Bushfire Pump #2: Warton PRP-02P Series II Pro-Series 8HP 235cc